OTRF/OSSEM/data_dictionaries/windows/sysmon/events/event-22.md

 # Event ID 22: DNSEvent (DNS query)

 ## Description
-This event generates when a process executes a DNS query, whether the result is successful or fails, cached or not.<a href="https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon#event-id-22-dnsevent-dns-query">https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon#event-id-22-dnsevent-dns-query</a>
+This event generates when a process executes a DNS query, whether the result is successful or fails, cached or not.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|